Termination of Coverage

 Returning to Teach After Retirement

-Retiring teachers are not eligible for MHP benefits starting on the date that retirement benefits first become payable under the Saskatchewan Teachers’ Retirement Plan or the Saskatchewan Teachers’ Superannuation Plan.
-Teachers who plan to return to teaching following retirement become eligible for MHP benefits again on the first school day of their new contract after their retirement date.
+Retiring teachers are not eligible for MHP benefits starting on the date that retirement benefits first become payable under the Saskatchewan Teachers’ Retirement Plan or the Saskatchewan Teachers’ Superannuation Plan (your "retirement date").
+If after your retirement date, you continue to teach or return to teach under contract, health plan coverage will not recommence until the first school day following your retirement date.

 The Federation strongly recommends retiring members apply for health benefits prior to their retirement date to ensure there is no gap in coverage.
 The Superannuated Teachers of Saskatchewan provides health benefits for retired teachers and allows its members to suspend coverage if they are returning to the classroom.
 Applications to the STS must be received prior to the 15th of the month preceding the teachers’ retirement date.
 More information is provided on the STS website.

-If you have retired and you return to teach under a continuous, replacement or temporary contract, you are eligible for benefits only for the duration of your contract, commencing on the first school day and terminating on the last school day.
-If there is a break in service of more than 120 days from your retirement date to the date you return to teach, you will be required to satisfy the qualification period (completion of 20 full or partial days of teaching service).
+If there is a break in service of more than 120 days from your retirement date to the date you return to teach, you will have to satisfy the qualification period (completion of 20 full or partial days of teaching service).